Do German Shepherds need grooming?

 Tips for brushing & trimming

 German Shepherds need regular grooming to look and feel their best as a long-haired breed.
 The first step to grooming your dog is to brush out all tangles and knots that may be hiding in their fur.
-This may mean daily brushing to keep the fur knot-free and tangle-free for some breeds.
+This may mean daily brushing for some breeds to keep the fur knot-free and tangle-free.

-If you are able or willing to brush your dog every day, we recommend doing so with a bristle brush.
-Brushing your dog with a bristle brush will help distribute the natural oils from the skin down through the fur, which will make your German Shepherd’s coat shiny and soft.
+If you are able or willing to brush your dog daily, we recommend doing so with a bristle brush.
+Brushing your dog with a bristle brush will help distribute the natural oils from the skin down through the fur, making your German Shepherd’s coat shiny and soft.

 Dog grooming supplies for a German shepherd